 3. Add rolled oats and stir to toast oats.

-Tip - Toasting oats in butter before cooking adds a bit of toasty flavor and makes them taste exponentially better!
+Tip - Toasting oats in butter not only adds a delicious nutty flavor but also enhances the taste exponentially!

 4. Mix in ground cinnamon and salt.